Trying to get a marketing job is tough these days.

 I like coming up with ideas and implementing them

 Then on the left hand side, you might say things like:

 I don’t like using excel

-I don’t like being lead from the top down
+I don’t like being lead from the top down, etc.

-Then search for job postings in marketing that list out job responsibilities and map the things that you do like to the various roles that you come across.
-Here are 7 marketing job descriptions and salaries to help you on your search.
+From there, search for job postings in marketing that list out job responsibilities and map the things that you do like to the various roles that you come across.

 Try to only apply for roles that list a majority of responsibilities that you would enjoy doing.